 As a founding member of Craig Henry, Shelly fights for the rights of employees in wrongful discharge, harassment and discrimination cases.
 She also represents employees seeking the protections of the Family and Medical Leave Act, the Americans with Disabilities Act, and the Kentucky Civil Rights Act.
 Shelly is a zealous advocate for employees who have been denied overtime pay or minimum wage in violation of the Fair Labor Standards Act in both individual cases and class action cases.

 Shelly’s peers recognize her zealous advocacy.
 She has been selected as a Best Lawyer in Kentucky annually since 2015 and as a Super Lawyer annually since 2016 in the plaintiff employment practice area.
+In 2021, Super Lawyers named her one of the Top 25 women lawyers in Kentucky.
 Louisville Magazine repeatedly recognized her as a top Louisville Lawyer.

 When not practicing law, Shelly is active in the community serving on the Board of Trustees for Americans United for the Separation of Church and State and as President of the Louisville AU chapter.
 She is a past Chair of the Solo/Small Firm Section of the Louisville Bar Association.